Psychiatry: Mental Health & Wellness

 Doctors Who Care

-Center for Addiction Research and Education (CARE)
+Center for Leading Edge Addiction Research (CLEAR)

 Known throughout the world for addiction research and treatments, this center conducts ongoing clinical trials for patients suffering from substance abuse and addiction.